 20. Tom Bendelow

-Comment: The "Johnny Appleseed" of course designers laid out hundreds of courses in the early 20th century, but all of them have been redone, so he rarely gets credit today.
+Comment: The "Johnny Appleseed" of course designers laid out hundreds of courses in the early 20th century, although a majority of them have been redone, so he rarely gets credit today.
 His critics say he merely staked sites for greens and tees.
 His family contends Bendelow doesn't get the credit he deserves.

 Total impact: Two designs, three renovated courses and nine majors.

 19. Willie Park Jr.